 Don’t re-spray with the same product.
 Switch products (and modes of action) between applications to ensure miticide resistance won’t develop.

-Table 1 shows application rate in pounds (lbs) and fluid ounces (fl oz) of active ingredient per acre, entry intervals and use comments for several miticides.
+Table 1 shows the insecticide group, common and trade names of insecticides labeled for two-spotted spider mite (TSSM) control in soybean, the TSSM growth stage that's controlled and any insecticide resistance concerns.
 The information is summarized from miticide labels to help producers select products.
 Labels change, so read and follow label directions.
 The label is the ultimate authority for its application to two-spotted spider mites and may differ from the information provided in this table.

 Table 1.
 Pesticides labeled for control of two-spotted spider mite (TSSM) in soybean.

 |3A - pyrethroid||bifenthrin||Several*